Rakesh2312/React-ToDo-Task/README.md

 ## Getting Started

-After getting the starter files, you need to go the file directory and run
+need to install all dependencies

 ```shell
 npm install